Lemon Ricotta Pasta

 • 1 cup whole milk ricotta cheese

-• 1/2 cup extra virgin olive oil
+• 1/2 cup olive oil

-• 1/2 cup freshly grated Parmesan
+• 1/2 cup Parmesan cheese , freshly grated

-• Zest and juice from 1 lemon
+• 2-3 tbsp lemon juice (juice from 1 lemon)

-• coarse ground black pepper
+• coarse ground black pepper , to taste

-• Pinch crushed red pepper flakes
+• pinch crushed red pepper flakes

-• Freshly sliced basil , for serving
+• basil , sliced, for serving

 Instructions

-• In a large pot of boiling salted water, cook pasta according to package directions.
+• In a large pot of boiling, salted water, cook pasta according to package directions.

 • Reserve 1 cup pasta water, then drain.
 Return pasta to pot.